Physics

 It is generally recommended to use the most simple collision geometry possible.
 Sphere, box and convex are computationally efficient and are relatively stable.
 The computational efficiency of custom colliders depends mostly on the number of convex hulls that get generated.
 You should avoid the nonconvex geometry type where possible, since it is computationally expensive and suffers from tunneling, where another fast-moving rigid body may pass through or become stuck inside the mesh.

 Custom colliders are composed of one or more convex hulls.
 They can be used to represent pretty much any complex shape that has concavities.
 The custom colliders are typically more efficient and more stable than nonconvex triangle meshes.
 They can also be applied to dynamic rigid bodies, unlike the nonconvex type.
-See the custom physics collider page for more details.
+See the physics colliders page for further details.

 Layer

 The physics collision layer.
 If no collision layer is assigned, the rigid body will collide with all other rigid bodies by default.
 You can click the add button to create a new collision layer, or the edit button to edit an existing collision layer.
 Doing this replaces the inspector with a new pane, which allows you to specify a row of the physics collision layer matrix.
 This matrix defines whether two layers can interact through collisions or not.
-See the API documentation site for more details.
+See the physics layers page for further details.

 Physics Layer